ortelius/emporous-go/docs/design/collections.md

 Some registries will reject manifests without all the blobs present.
 In this case, it may be of interest to reconstruct the manifest before pushing and allow a flag to preserve the manifest, if desired.

+## Collection Manager

+Collection publishing and pulling can be accomplished over gRPC with the `serve` command.
+The client acts as a gRPC server that will retrieve and publish collections upon client request.
+A top-level type called `Manager` is used to provide this functionality to the CLI and gRPC server.
+There is a default implementation located in the `manager` package that is currently used.

+The gRPC server is reading and writing in locations relative to its instantiated location.
+Due to this, a unix domain socket is used for client/server communication. gRPC client must provide absolute pathing for expected results.